Soba Noodle Recipe with Veggies and Seitan

 4.80 from 5 votes

-This colorful vegetable stir fry is a delight for the eyes as well as the taste buds!
-With red bell peppers, onions, and fresh mushrooms served over soba or udon noodles, it's jam packed with antioxidants.
-Recipe from Physicians Committee's Food for Life Cancer Project.
+This Vegan Soba Noodles with seitan is a colorful vegetable stir fry that's a delight for the eyes as well as the taste buds!
+With red bell peppers, onions, and fresh mushrooms served over soba noodles, it's jam-packed with antioxidants.

 Prep: 15 minutes